-CARE), YOU HAVE THE RIGHT TO:
+IF THERE IS FORMAL REMOVAL PROCESS IN COURT (SUBSTITUTE CARE), YOU HAVE THE RIGHT TO:

-- " Hire or Find a lawyer if you are low income, the court may have to provide you with a free courtappointed lawyer. - " Be reunited with your children as soon as possible if the court decides it is safe.
+- " Begin visiting with your children within several days after CPS removes them (unless the court does not think it is in your child's best interest). - " Hire or Find a lawyer if you are low income, the court may have to provide you with a free courtappointed lawyer. - " Be reunited with your children as soon as possible if the court decides it is safe.